 A collection of both recent and not so recent images can be found on Flickr.

 As you travel around the track on your train you will notice that there are improvements taking place and where we have not quite finished things off.
 We are all volunteers and no-one gets paid for the work that gets done around the site.
 Work gets done as we have both the 'manpower' and the money to afford it.
-(For example, the track extension required almost 2 tonnes of rail which was not cheap!)
+We have a rolling program of replacing 'worn out' parts of our track as well as maintaining the buildings onsite.
+In the early 2020's we replaced the roof and windows of the clubhouse.

 On Public Running days we get a number of non-human visitors.
 You might see a teddy bears' picnic taking place, a monster trying to climb a tree, cuddly toys watching you or, perhaps most surreal, a dolphin in a tree.
 Don't worry, they all go home when the trains stop running where they remain warm and dry until the next Public Running day.